schwarzdavid/bootstrap-email/README.md

 ## Additional Classes
 - [Visibility](https://bootstrapemail.com/docs/visibility): `.d-desktop`, `.d-mobile`
 - Row-Handling: `.row-inset` prevents grid-handling and keeps row inside of the container.
 Better documentation hopefully coming soon...
+- Dynamic Rows: `.row-fluid` and `.row-fluid-lg` allows you to use columns with dynamic widths.
+Use `.col` or `.col-lg` without any size to make its size fit to the content.

 ## Installation and usage